attdevsupport/att-html5-sdk/sdk/doc_src/guides/techtip_sms/README.md

 How do I send an SMS message?
 ---

 Execute the sendSms method.
-For more information about the parameters of this method,  refer to AttApiClient.sendSms.
+For more information about the parameters of this method,  refer to AttApiClient.SMS.sendSms.

 You can define the success and failure callbacks as anonymous functions or pass them as parameters

 <code>

-    AttApiClient.sendSms({
+    AttApiClient.SMS.sendSms({
         addresses : 'phone number goes here',
         message : 'The message'
 		},